R-kill-9/HTB-Notes/Tools and Techniques/Browser extensions.md

 # Cookie-Editor
 Cookie-Editor lets you efficiently create, edit and delete a cookie for the current tab.
 Perfect for developing, quickly testing or even manually managing your cookies for your privacy.
-It can be useful if we need to extract the cookies while we are doing an [[SQL]] injection test with sqlmap,
+It can be useful if we need to extract the cookies while we are doing an [[SQL Injection Theory]] injection test with sqlmap,
 - The cookies in HTTP messages of requests are usually set the following way:
 ```bash
 PHPSESSID=7u6p9qbhb44c5c1rsefp4ro8u1